At first, Rayea was afraid of getting her Myalept injection, but now she'll help me when it's time for her shot.

 Myalept is an injection you take once a day

-Myalept is only available through certified pharmacies that are enrolled in the Myalept Risk Evaluation and Mitigation Strategy (REMS) Program.
+Myalept, a prescription medication, is only available through certified pharmacies that are enrolled in the Myalept Risk Evaluation and Mitigation Strategy (REMS) Program.
 Your doctor must be enrolled and certified in the program in order to prescribe Myalept.

 Your doctor will start you on a specific dose of Myalept based on your gender and weight.
 Depending on how well you are doing, your doctor may increase or decrease your dose over time.